stephanemartinw/responsible-wordpress-with-tachyons/README.md

 * building your custom templates or pages.
 For that, use Wistiti's elements shortcodes, widgets and tachyons.io classes.
 * overriding Wistiti's elements templates to fit your specific needs (layout and skin), via the customizer files.
 * adding content via the generated custom post types interfaces.
 * if necessary, extend the Wistiti plugin to add your own custom post types, shortcodes and templates.
-A child skelettn plugin will soon be available.
+A child skeleton plugin will soon be available.
 * share your customizations and add-ons and contribute here to allow other wistitis to use your new great features !

 For more information and detailled documenation, a [wistiti Wiki](https://github.com/stephanemartinw/wistiti/wiki) is under construction.